 To ensure that Illinois nursing home residents receive the highest level of care, facilities must provide an adequate number of nursing staff on every shift.
 Unfortunately, due to overcrowded conditions, staffing issues or placing profits ahead of providing care, the health and well-being of many residents are often greatly compromised.
-Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents whose health has declined due to a lack of sufficient nurses and aides to provide care, supervision, monitoring and the administration of medications to meet the needs of everyone under their care.
+Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents whose health has declined due to a lack of sufficient nurses and aides to provide care, supervision, monitoring and the administration of medications to meet the needs of everyone under their care.

 Symphony at Chicago West